bluemelov1/KomplRechnernetze/README.md

 Future research in this field could take two directions.
 The first involves creating a NixOS configuration capable of building the VyOS ISO from source code, effectively bypassing the cumbersome manual building process of VyOS while reaping the benefits of both operating systems.

-Alternatively, researchers could consider the utilization of a JSON processor like "https://jqlang.github.io/jq/" or an XSLT transformer "https://www.w3.org/TR/xslt-30/#json" to engineer a generic transformer for all configuration files
+Alternatively, researchers could consider the utilization of a JSON processor like "https://jqlang.github.io/jq/" or an XSLT transformer "https://www.w3.org/TR/xslt-30/#json" to engineer a generic transformer for all configuration files.